 Nanticoke Immediate Care

-NANTICOKE IMMEDIATE CARE has 4 locations in Seaford, Laurel, Georgetown and Delmar open 7 days a week (Delmar open Monday – Friday) for urgent care needs when your doctor is not available.
+NANTICOKE IMMEDIATE CARE has 3 locations in Seaford, Laurel, and Georgetown open 7 days a week for urgent care needs when your doctor is not available.
 Nanticoke Immediate Care can be a lower-cost option when you need urgent care for:

 - Ankle or wrist sprains